 m = 1 since NSS, r, u = 1 for UHR ELR PPDU

-……

 38.3.19 Transmit requirements for a UHR ELR PPDU

 38.3.19.1 Introduction

 A non-AP STA and an AP STA may transmit a UHR ELR PPDU.
 A non-AP STA that supports UHR ELR PPDU transmission shall meet the pre-correction accuracy requirement described in 38.3.19.2 (Pre-correction accuracy requirements).
 There is no requirement for an AP STA.